 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 The Global Growth Stock Fund charges a 2%

 redemption fee on shares held 90 days or less.

 The performance information shown does not reflect the deduction of the redemption fee;

 if it did, the performance would be lower.

-At the end of the quarter, we were underweight to the U.S. (46% of assets) and overweight to emerging markets, where we focus on owning well-run companies in nations whose governments are making structural improvements that should position them for growth.
-We have reduced our exposure to emerging countries such as Brazil that have had a more difficult time undertaking needed reforms.
-Rigorous stock-specific analysis and selectivity is essential regardless of the market.
-Although our overarching philosophy is to be generally sector neutral versus the benchmark, our bottom-up fundamental analysis of stocks can result in some overweights or underweights.
-Two of the fund's notable overweights were in the information technology and consumer staples sectors.
+At the end of the quarter, we were underweight to the U.S. (46% of assets) and overweight to emerging markets (24%), where we focus on owning well-run companies in nations whose governments are making structural improvements that should position them for growth.
+There was much more differentiation in returns between countries in the quarter than there was in 2013, which indicates that investors have stopped indiscriminately selling all emerging markets regardless of fundamentals.
+Although our overarching philosophy is to be sector-neutral versus the benchmark, our bottom-up fundamental analysis of stocks can result in some overweights or underweights.
+Two of the fund's notable overweights were in the financials and industrials and business services sectors.